paulkn/esar/src/pages/blog/2021-01-30-double-portion-anointing.md

 ##

-## The double portion anointing of Hannah’s tears for children and Esther’s voice for justice are the double portion twins thay will confront the spirit of Jezebel I this day This is Gods end time strategy to rescue many children and babies not yet born.
+## The double portion anointing of Hannah’s tears for children and Esther’s voice for justice are the double portion twins that will confront the spirit of Jezebel I this day This is Gods end time strategy to rescue many children and babies not yet born.

 ##